-- Scope 3 is an optional component of the GHG Protocol, and can include: - Employee or other transportation in vehicles not owned or controlled by the organisation - Disposal of waste generated in operations - Embodied carbon in purchased paper and paper materials - Energy emissions from homeworking - Indirect emissions from well-to-tank and transmission and distribution associated with fuel and electricity - Emissions related to the embodied carbon in products and services such as purchased paper and courier travel, where they have operational significance, and where there is an ambition to make reductions in use
+- Scope 3 is an optional component of the GHG Protocol, and can include: - o Disposal of waste generated in operations. - Embodied carbon in purchased paper and paper materials. - o Indirect emissions from well-to-tank and transmission and distribution associated with fuel and electricity.